elonen/clapshot/README.md

  3. serves uploaded video files from `videos/` directory, and
  4. contains examples on how to add HTTPS and authentication

+While the server uses mostly Websocket, there's a `/api/health` endpoint that can be used for monitoring.
+It returns 200 OK if the server is running.

 ## Database upgrades

 Some releases require database migrations.
 If you're upgrading from a previous version, **make a backup of your database** (`clapshot.sqlite`) and then either add line `migrate = true` to `/etc/clapshot-server.conf` (Debian package) or use `--migrate` option when running the server manually.